NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 New distribution implementations need two parts: the sampler and the loader.

 The sampler is a header-only class that generates random numbers following the distribution.
-Its location is in the `mjqm-samplers` group of the `math` group.
+Its location is in the `mjqm-samplers` folder of the `samplers` library.

 The loader is a function to read the distribution parameters from the TOML^[Read *Tom's Obvious Minimal Language* (TOML) definition at https://toml.io/en/] configuration file and creates the sampler object.